Bhindi Bhaji Recipe

 Bhindi Bhaji (Bhendi Chi Bhaji) is a traditional Maharashtrian-style okra stir fry.
 This easy and simple Indian dry vegetable recipe (sabji) is made by stir-frying okra with garlic, onion, tomatoes, and a few everyday spice powders.

-Bhindi bhaji is a great dish to make for everyday Indian meals and it is best served with dal and phulka or dal rice.
-Just like batata bhaji, it is also a nice dish to pack for lunch boxes.
+Bhindi bhaji is a great dish for everyday Indian meals and is best served with dal and phulka or dal rice.
+Just like Maharashtrian potato bhaji, it is also a nice dish to pack for lunch boxes.

 Ingredients

-Bhindi (Okra, Ladies Finger) – Buy tender, long, fresh-looking, and dark green colored okra.
+Bhindi (Okra, Ladies Finger) – Buy tender, long, fresh-looking, dark green okra.
 Don’t buy the ones with blemishes or cuts.

 You can also use frozen okra in place of fresh okra to make the bhaji.
-Thaw it and spread it on a paper towel for 30 minutes to get rid of any moisture formed due to ice formation.
-Then use it in the recipe.
+Thaw it and spread it on a paper towel for 30 minutes to remove any moisture that formed during ice formation.
+Then, use it in the recipe.

-Oil – You can use any cooking oil used in your home for regular cooking.
+Oil – You can use any cooking oil.

-Spice Powders – This recipe uses a few basic Indian spices such as coriander powder, turmeric powder, Kashmiri red chilli powder, and garam masala powder.
+Spice Powders – This recipe uses a few basic Indian spices, including coriander powder, turmeric powder, Kashmiri red chili powder, and garam masala powder.

-Wash 1 pound (500 g) of bhindi and wipe each one with a kitchen towel or kitchen tissues.
-Discard 0.5 inches of top and bottom and chop the okra into 0.5-inch rounds.
+Step 1: Wash 1 pound (500 g) of bhindi and wipe each with a kitchen towel or paper tissues.
+Discard the top and bottom 0.5 inches, and chop the okra into 0.5-inch rounds.

-Heat 2 tablespoon vegetable oil in a pan over high heat.
+Step 2: Heat 2 tablespoon oil in a pan over high heat.

-Add the chopped bhindi to the pan and fry for 4-5 minutes on high heat.
-Keep stirring frequently.
+Step 3: Add the chopped bhindi to the pan and fry for 4-5 minutes, stirring frequently.

-Frying bhindi before mixing it with the other ingredients will make sure it doesn’t turn slimy later.
+Note – Frying bhindi before mixing it with the other ingredients will ensure it doesn’t turn slimy later.

-Once the bhindi is fried, take it out on a plate and set it aside.
+Step 4: Once the bhindi is fried, transfer it to a plate and set it aside.

-Add 2 tablespoon cooking oil to the same pan and heat over high heat.
+Step 5: Add 2 tablespoon oil to the same pan and heat over medium-high heat.

-Add 2 teaspoon chopped garlic and 1 cup chopped red onions and fry on medium heat until they turn slightly brown (6-8 minutes), stirring frequently.
+Step 7: Add 2 teaspoon chopped garlic and 1 cup chopped red onions and cook until they turn slightly brown (6-8 minutes), stirring frequently.

-Add ½ cup chopped tomatoes and cook for 3-4 minutes.
+Step 8: Add ยฝ cup chopped tomatoes and cook for 3-4 minutes.

 - 1 teaspoon salt